 The salary for this position is highly competitive and the Innocence Project offers an excellent benefit

 package, including health, dental and vision insurance, Flexible Spending Account, 401k plan with company-match, and paid Transitcheks.

 The Innocence Project considers the diversity of its workforce to be vital to our organization’s success in meeting its mission.
 We strongly encourage applicants from all cultures, races, educational backgrounds, life experiences, socio-economic classes, sexual orientations, age, gender, and physical abilities to apply.

 As an Equal Opportunity Employer, it is our policy not to discriminate against any employee or applicant for employment because of race, color, religion, sex, sexual orientation, national origin, age, disability, familial status, marital status, predisposing genetic characteristics, actual or perceived domestic violence victim status, unemployment status, caregiver status, or any other category protected by law.

 To apply, please visit Paycom.
+Upload your cover letter and resume as (last name. first name. cover letter/resume).
 Information submitted through this secure site is kept confidential.
 Due to the large volume of applications, we are unable to give applicant updates by phone.